sergeykomlach/AdvancedBiometricPromptCompat/README.md

 **BiometricAuthRequest**

 Allows you to configure the type of target biometrics.
-It can be any combination of BiometricApi and BiometricType;
+It can be any combination of BiometricApi, BiometricConfirmation and BiometricType;
 Default
-is `BiometricAuthRequest(BiometricApi.AUTO, BiometricType.BIOMETRIC_ANY, BiometricConfirmation.ANY)` - means any available BiometricApi and BiometricType
+is `BiometricAuthRequest(BiometricApi.AUTO, BiometricType.BIOMETRIC_ANY, BiometricConfirmation.ANY)`

 **BiometricConfirmation:**